bibanon/bibanon/4chan---JLaw-Shitstorm.md

 The incident launched massive hordes of immigration into 4chan by paparazzis, SJWs, alleged JLaw advisors, and (unsurprisingly) looky-loo fappers.

-The massive traffic increase and constant spam was historically unprecendented, and brought 4chan to it's knees once more.
+The massive traffic increase and constant spam was unprecendented, and brought 4chan to it's knees once more.
 Anons attempted to mount a desperate defense against the hordes, spamming horrific gore pics in a war of attrition to keep the looky-loos out.
 The shitstorm was a night that they would never forget.

 The leak unleashed a grievous scandal, public outcry against 4chan itself (though luckily for anons, the media and JLaw failed to understand [whether 4chan was a person or website](https://www.youtube.com/watch?v=qz5i171h_no)), and a new wave of immigrants who were determined to bring 4chan's /b/ right back into a strange new age of cultural importance on the internet.